StreisandEffect/streisand/documentation/certificates.md

  - CA/Server
  - Client(s)

-The first of which will generate a certificate authority, and a server certificate signed by the newly minted certificate authority.
+The first will generate a certificate authority, and a server certificate signed by the newly minted certificate authority.

-The latter task is responsible for generating client side certificate (using the same CA) used for authenticting connecting VPN clients.
+The latter task is responsible for generating client side certificates (using the same CA) used for authenticating connecting VPN clients.

-Each VPN service that leverages PKI generates its own CA/Server and client certificates.
+Each VPN service that leverages the Streisand PKI generates its own CA/Server certificate and client certificates.

 Infrastructure
 --------------

-The overall PKI infrasture assumes the following layout:
+The overall PKI infrastructure assumes the following structure:

 ```
 Web Root CA:
-   \__ gateway HTTPS cert (unless LE; see below)
+   \__ gateway HTTPS cert (unless Let's Encrypt; see below)

 OpenConnect CA:
    \__ OpenConnect server cert